morgainep/llm4spi/README.md

 #### Some notes on using GPT4All

-You can use a [Docker-image with GPT4All installed](https://hub.docker.com/r/morgaine/llm4spi).
-The image has:
+If you want to use GPT4All-compatible models and run them on a GPU, getting GPT4All working can be a bit painful.
+You can use also use a [Docker-image with GPT4All installed](https://hub.docker.com/r/morgaine/llm4spi); the image has:

 * Ubuntu 22-04
 * Python 3.12 installed